Skip to Main Content

 Introduction

-Databases contain large amounts of data including (but not limited to) statistics, bibliographic information, images and abstracts.
+Databases contain large amounts of data including (but not limited to) statistics, bibliographic information, images and in some cases full-text data.

 Bibliographic databases are a useful tool for finding scholarly literature in your subject area.
 This includes (but is not limited to) journal articles, conference proceedings and books.
 They are very useful to consult when carrying out your own research because: